 - Educate yourself about opioids.
 There are numerous resources available to help you learn about the signs and symptoms of abuse and addiction, as well as addiction as a disease.

-- Look into treatment centers that can offer help to your loved one.
-Search specifically for treatment programs that supply opioid addiction treatment.
+- Look into rehab centers that can offer help to your loved one.
+Search specifically for rehab programs that supply opioid addiction treatment.

 - Speak your concerns to your loved one.
 Do so in a calm manner with examples that help support your concerns.
 Allow him or her to express himself or herself, and be prepared to listen just as much as you speak.